June 09, 2026

 NMN (Nicotinamide Mononucleotide)

 NMN is a precursor to NAD+, a coenzyme that declines with age and plays a central role in energy metabolism and DNA repair.
 NMN supplementation aims to restore NAD+ levels.
 It's well-studied and widely used, but primarily works upstream of mitochondrial function.
+We cover this pairing in Urolithin A and NAD+.

 Resveratrol